-About 18 months ago I switched to Linux Mint Cinnamon, and at this point, it’s hard for me to imagine using any other OS.
+I have switched to Linux Mint Cinnamon, and at this point, it’s hard for me to imagine using any other OS.

 1. Update Manager: Setting your own update policy

-As you can see I chose the middle setting; I was still smarting from a kernel regression a year earlier which had knocked out my wi/fi and ethernet.
-Of course, bad kernels can be removed—very easily if you have a decent system backup and especially easily if you use Timeshift—but it’s still a hassle, and can be terrifying for novice users.
+As you can see, I chose to have a snapshot in hand, ready for any unpleasant incidents.
+I was still smarting from a kernel regression a year earlier which had knocked out my Wi-Fi and Ethernet.
+Bad kernels can be removed very easily if you have a decent system backup, and especially easily if you use Timeshift.

 But Mint doesn’t stop there.
-Click on “View” and then “Linux kernels” and a window opens allowing you to view your Linux kernel history, and allowing you to view Bug reports and the CVE tracker on yet to be installed kernels.
+Click on “View” and then “Linux kernels” in the Update Manager, and a window opens allowing you to view your Linux kernel history, and allowing you to view Bug reports and the CVE tracker on yet to be installed kernels.
 Further, it also allows you to remove or install particular kernels.

 2. Software Manager: An ever-improving tool

 But more timid users—users who would prefer to use a graphical software manager at all times - are in for a treat.
 Mint has expanded the number of available programs along with successively tweaking both its appearance and functionality.
-I noticed, as a single example, that with the last upgrade—to 18.3—Mint now includes an ever-growing “Flatpak” section as well.
+I noticed, as a single example, that with the latest releases, Mint now includes an ever-growing “Flatpak” section as well.

 3. System Settings: Your Customization Central

 Eventually, however, we all get around to appearance.
 Some distros are gorgeous.
 Does anyone still remember Ultimate Edition, for example?
-If not consider the current version Elementary OS.
+If not, consider the current version of Elementary OS.
 It’s so beautiful, you almost fear touching it.
 I fell the same about every version of Zorin I’ve used.

-As all distro-hoppers know we next need to open the System Settings menu.
+As all distro-hoppers know, we next need to open the System Settings menu.
 The first thing that struck me on opening Mint’s for the first time was its sheer size in comparison to every other Linux distro I’ve seen.
-(To take this screenshot I had to set the panel to auto-hide and I still couldn’t show it all!)

 The reason I mention sets of photos is that under “settings” you can toggle the desktop slideshow feature on.
 The system will default to the source folder that holds your current background, and will then cycle through the entire folder either—in order or at random—and at intervals of your choosing.